vmware-tanzu/pinniped/site/content/docs/howto/login.md

 ---
-title: Logging into your Cluster using Pinniped
+title: Logging into your cluster using Pinniped
-description: Logging into your Kubernetes Cluster using Pinniped for Authentication.
+description: Logging into your Kubernetes cluster using Pinniped for authentication.
 cascade:
   layout: docs
 menu: